photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 | Development Preview | `photoprism/photoprism:preview` |
 | MariaDB             | `arm64v8/mariadb:10.7`          |

-Keep in mind that running 64-bit Docker images under Raspbian requires a minimum of technical experience to perform the necessary [configuration changes](#raspberry-pi-os).
-If you don't need compatibility with 32-bit legacy software, we recommend choosing a standard 64-bit Linux distribution instead as this saves time and requires less experience:
+Be aware that running 64-bit Docker images under Raspbian requires a minimum of technical experience to perform the necessary [configuration changes](#raspberry-pi-os).
+If you don't need compatibility with 32-bit legacy software, we recommend choosing a standard 64-bit Linux distribution instead as it will save you time and requires less experience:

 - [Raspberry Pi Debian](https://raspi.debian.net/)
 - [Ubuntu for Raspberry Pi](https://ubuntu.com/raspberry-pi)
 - [UbuntuDockerPi](https://github.com/guysoft/UbuntuDockerPi) is a 64-bit Ubuntu Server with Docker pre-configured

+!!! info ""
-Other distributions that target the same use case as Raspbian, such as CoreELEC, may have the same problems and should also not be used to run modern server applications.
+    Other distributions that target the same use case as Raspbian, such as CoreELEC, will have similar issues and should therefore also be avoided to run modern server applications.

 ##### Raspberry Pi OS #####